OutSystems/docs-odc/src/eap/security.md

 Each Platform service is built as a .NET core, Linux-based container image.
 All the functionality a service provides is available as a microservice through an API, and each API is versioned to allow for seamless evergreen upgrades.
 When a developer publishes an app, it's built using the latest version of each Platform service, each of which incorporates the latest security updates.

 Each app is also built as a .NET Core, Linux-based container image.
-The container's base image is continuously hardened to minimize the attack surface.
+OutSystems security engineers work to continuously harden the container's base image to minimize the attack surface.

-When a developer publishes an app, the container image is stored in a container registry.
-The container image can then be reused when deployed from Development to the other stages.
+When a developer publishes an app, ODC stores the image in a container registry.
+The container image is then reused when deployed from Development to the other stages.
 This reduces deployment time and eliminates any doubt that there are subtle differences in deployments between stages.

 ### Software supply chain integrity

-The secure supply chain defines the steps a change to the code of a Platform service must follow before being deployed to production.
-The process ensures quality, security, and auditability in the product.
+The secure supply chain outlines the steps a code change in a Platform service must follow before deployment to production.
+This process ensures quality, security, and auditability in the product.

-At each stage of the deployment pipeline the system verifies that:
+At each stage of the deployment pipeline admission control verifies:

-* The steps defined for the previous stage have been completed successfully.
+* Successful completion of the steps defined for the previous stage.
-* The container image to be admitted to the new stage is the same unmodified image that entered the deployment pipeline.
+* The container image admitted to the new stage remains unmodified from when it first entered the deployment pipeline.

 The process ensures the container image released to production is identical to the one built.
 This helps minimize the risk of errors or security vulnerabilities.

 #### Vulnerability patching

-Platform service code is scanned for vulnerabilities and weak security practices as part of the secure supply chain.
-Scanning is done using static code analysis tooling before code is built as a container image and covers both first and third-party code.
+A static code analysis tool scans Platform service code for vulnerabilities and weak security practices.
+The tool does this before the system builds the code as a container image and covers both first and third-party code.

 A key acceptance criterion for production code is the elimination of all critical, high, and medium vulnerabilities.
-When a fix isn't immediately available, either an alternative solution must be found (high, critical) or code is secured using best practice (medium).
+When a fix isn't immediately available, developers must find an alternative solution (high, critical) or secure code using best practice (medium).

 Daily vulnerability scanning of the container registry covers the current version of the Platform service container images and all the deployed apps across all customer Runtime stages.
+When a vulnerability is detected, OutSystems security engineers fix it and release a new version of the affected Platform service(s) or app base container.

 ##### Malware scanning

-Scanning includes malware detection capabilities with policies managed by the OutSystems Security Office.
+Scanning also includes malware detection capabilities with policies managed by the OutSystems Security Office.

 ## Data